 Decide what comfort and firmness levels work for you.
 Factor in pressure relief and your sleep position.
 Consider available space, accompanying accessories, and whether you sleep with your partner.

-Avoid sales and promotions
+Avoid sales and promotions until you are decided

 Stay away from sales as they often lead to buying regrets.
 It’s often difficult to resist the urge to buy when multiple products are on sale.
 Online promotions like Black Friday may feel like a bonanza until the items are shipped to your location.
 Before you splurge, decide how much you’d like to spend and what items you’ll buy.
 Make shopping list and stick to it.